ndesh26/ndesh26.github.io/_posts/2016-07-31-Implementing-Bicubic-Scaling-in-TGSI.md

 comments:   true

 ---
-I am writing after a month long break, largest since I started blogging.
+This post has been pending for some time now.
 I have been working on VDPAU state tracker for the past 2 months and have implemented luma keying and bicubic scaling and currently working on lanczos scaling.
 I will be writing about image scaling algorithms and my implementation of bicubic shader in this post.
 <!--more-->